holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * $BasisHash$ is the address to which a transform is being applied.
 * $TransformType$ is the type of transform a node is responsible for performing.
 * $Payload$ is the self-proving structure which contains the data needed to perform the transform.
-In all cases this includes the `Action`; it may also include the `Entry` if such a thing exists for the action type and is required to validate and perform the transform.
+In all cases this includes the `Action`; it may also include the `Entry` if such a thing exists for the action type and if it is required to validate and perform the transform.

 The technical implementation below of the human-friendly grammar above compresses and drops unnecessary items where possible.
 There are a couple of $TransformType$ where we can drop the entry (but never the action); in these cases we can reduce all the data down to `Action` + an $TransformType$ enum struct which usually contains the entry.